s1m0nB/apex-plugin-digital-assistant/README.md

 * appId - Required unique reference to the Oracle Digital Assitant Web Channel
 * name - Required name of your digital assistant to be displayed in the widget
-* logo - Optional logo or avatar image of your digital assustant to use in the widget
+* logo - Optional logo or avatar image of your digital assistant to use in the widget
 * buttonIcon - Optional icon to change the widgets button icon in the lower right corner
 * user - Optional reference to the APEX item containing the username
-* userProperties - Optional JSON String for aditional user properties for use in Oracle Digital Assistant
+* userProperties - Optional JSON String for additional user properties for use in Oracle Digital Assistant
-* locale - Optional sopecify a Locale (en-US) for localization of the chatbot
+* locale - Optional sopecify a locale (eg. en-US) for localization of the chatbot
 * customText - Optional JSON String for customizing systems text used in the widget
 * customColors - Optional JSON String for customizing the look and colors used in the widget
 * enableSound - YES|NO : indicator to enable sound notifications